blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_for_ethereum2_medalla_testnet.md

 ## Beacon Chain and Attestations
 Central to Ethereum 2.0's architectural design is the beacon chain, which coordinates the Proof-of-Staking (PoS) consensus protocol.
 An [insightful article by Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) explains the functionality and working mechanism of the beacon chain.
 Our earlier article we prepared for submission to the [Medalla Data Challenge](https://blockblockdata.github.io/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.html) provides a visual documentation of the data produced and stored for each beacon block on the beacon chain.
 As further reference, an excellent list of definitions for the various Ethereum 2.0 terms are provided by [Alethio here](https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e).

 Consensus on the Ethereum 2.0 blockchain will be achieved through the participation of *validators*, which are in essence client software running in parallel on a distributed network of computers.
-The (journey of a validator)[https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e] begins by the installation of the client software, deposit of at least 32 ETH (Ethereum) coins to the node's wallet, and joining a waiting queue to be admitted.
+The [journey of a validator](https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e) begins by the installation of the client software, deposit of at least 32 ETH (Ethereum) coins to the node's wallet, and joining a waiting queue to be admitted.
 The atomic time unit in Ethereum 2.0 is a *slot*, which is issued every 12 seconds.
 Every 32 slots (about 6,5 minutes) constitute an *epoch*.
 Once a validator is admitted, at each slot, there are two main roles that it may be assigned to by the network, namely role of *(block) proposer* and the role of *(block) attester*.
 A proposer (a validator with the proposer hat on) proposes blocks to be added to the blockchain.
 An attester (a validator with the attestor hat on) votes on whether the block is valid and should be appended to the network, as the proposer suggests.
 Attesters vote within one of multiple *committees*, where committees are formed freshly at every epoch.
 Each validator is invited every epoch exactly once to serve in one of the many committees.
 As many details exist, we refer interested readers to two fascinating articles by [Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) and [Jim McDonald](https://www.attestant.io/posts/understanding-the-validator-lifecycle/) which describe the working mechanics of the beacon chain and Ethereum 2.0 overall.

 The system incentivizes compliant behavior on the part of the validators through various [rewards and penalties](https://codefi.consensys.net/blog/rewards-and-penalties-on-ethereum-20-phase-0), while keeping them in the network.
 Yet, if a validator, in the role of proposer *or* attester, is proven to commit fraud, it is *slashed*, meaning that it is involuntarily and forcefully removed by the system from the network.
 Slashed validator are *not* allowed to participate in the network again.

+Ethereum 2.0's Proof-of-Stake (PoS) consensus protocol includes blocks on the blockchain not simultaneously, but only after evaluating *attestations*, which are aggregated as *attestation aggregations*.
+For each slot, the attestations from different committees are *included* in the blockchain only after a certain delay, which can be referred to as *inclusion distance, inclusion delay, inclusion latency*, or other another similar term.
+In this article, to have consistency with the [amazing analysis and article by bluepintail](https://github.com/bluepintail/medalla_analysis/blob/master/medalla_analysis.ipynb), from now on, we will refer to this latency as *inclusion distance*.
+The block for a slot can be immutably written/registered only after *all* the attestations for that slot have been included.
+Therefore, for each slot, the eventual inclusion distance is the maximum inclusion distance over all attestation aggregations over all committees who participated in the consensus for that slot.

 ## Medalla Testnet